mark-summerfield/murmur/README.md

 | `S(r)`       | +2       | Successor: increment register r (r++) |
 | `Z(r)`       | +2       | Zero: set register r to 0 (r = 0) |

-For the copy instruction, `T` (“transfer”), may be used instead of `C`.
+Instructions are _not_ case-sensitive.
+For the copy instruction, `T` (“transfer”), may be used instead of `C`, and for the successor instruction, `I` (“increment”), may be used instead of `S`.

-Any instruction may be prefixed with a label.
+Any instruction may be prefixed with a case-sensitive label.

 In addition to the standard URM instructions, initial data values may be set using the syntax `label: v`.
 This sets the “next” register's value to `v`